Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 After the process (with Minimal process duration) is complete, a file RC_date_time.log is created with the result of a process in the form:

 RealityCapture integrates a documentation system, which allows you to record a video during your workflow.
-The screen grabber captures the window area and stores it to a disk with quality, resolution and frame-rate defined below.
+The screen grabber captures the window area and stores it on a disk with quality, resolution, and frame rate defined below.
 The system automatically recognizes whether a time-consuming process is running.
-Then, the screen grabber automatically reduces the capturing and speeds it up so that every process appears in the final video as at maximum 8-second long, regardless of how long it really took.
-So you do not need to worry about hours of non-changing videos.
+Then, the screen grabber automatically reduces the capturing and speeds it up so that every process appears in the final video at maximum 8 seconds long, regardless of how long it really took.
+You do not need to worry about hours of non-changing videos.

-You can export and import global settings of the application here.
+You can export and import the global settings of the application here.

-Export global settings Click the button to export global settings of the application to .rcconfig file.
+Export global settings Click the button to export the global settings of the application to .rcconfig file.

-Import global settings Click the button to import global settings of the application from .rcconfig file.
+Import global settings Click the button to import the global settings of the application from .rcconfig file.